 The two Wonders in Agra are Agra Fort and the Taj Mahal, the latter of these being one of the most famous buildings in the world and therefore with a lot to live up to in terms of expectation.
 Fortunately, once past the touts on the outside, the inside is much less hassle-free, except for the multitude of Indian tourists who want to take their photo with you - being a white person is a little like being a minor celebrity it would seem.
 There are now numerous households in India with a photo of their baby being held or sitting next to Danielle.

-My reviews on both these Wonders will follow too, plus a surprise or two.
+My reviews on both these Wonders will follow too.
 We spent one night in Agra and the majority of two days, with our time mostly spent either at the Wonders or at our hotel.
 Burness pulled a blinder and selected a hotel with an excellent rooftop restaurant with an amazing view of the Taj Mahal, so that was a pleasure to sit at and enjoy the view.
 The only other activities we squeezed in was some hunting for an Agra Fort souvenir (there are countless millions of Taj Mahal replicas, but Agra Fort is utterly neglected) and a visit to what the touts called the "Baby Taj", presumably because "The Tomb Of I'Timad-ud-Dualah" doesn't sound so alluring.
 It was really pretty, and much less packed than the "mother Taj", although Danielle had her lipstick appropriated by an irritating little girl.

 Back to Delhi then, and I suffered a morning of the only "Delhi belly" that has affected any of us since we've arrived.
 Considering the tales I'd heard, this is pretty good going.
 Last night we found a place selling reasonably priced cocktails - finding a bar in Delhi is difficult enough - and enjoyed a mixed bag of cocktails: Pina Colada pretty good, Cosmopolitan pretty bad (orange juice and salt?).
 And now, to Goa, where a friend of Danielle's gets married, I complain about beaches, and I'll begin the mammoth task of writing up four reviews on prospective World Wonders.